commercekitchen/cpldl/README.md

 ## Contributions

-Please ask before opening a pull to add features, as we must weigh the impact against current implementations of this code base.
+If you find a bug, please open an issue.

-That said, if you find a bug, please do open an issue!
+Feel free to submit a Pull Request if you'd like to contribute.
+Follow instructions below to set up and run the application in a development environment.
+If you do choose to contribute, please include tests for your code and fix any formatting issues uncovered with RuboCop.

 ## Getting Started